 This is the start of understanding SEO and keyword research.
 Once you know how people are searching for your business, next comes the pin.
 This is the front of your funnel for how you generate more leads and sales.

 Creating the Pin

-Text Overlay – Give people an accurate sense of what’s to come if the click.
-Write simple, clear overlay that sets expectations for the landing page.
+Text Overlay – Give people an accurate sense of what’s to come if they click.
+Write a simple, clear overlay that sets expectations for the landing page.

 Image Consistency – Keep an eye on the design between the Pin and the landing page.
 Ads perform better when people see similar imagery in the Pin, and on the destination page.

 This image below shows what a good pin looks like vs a bad pin for doing a promoted pin.

 When people click on your Pins, they really do expect to see relevant content right away.